 Play a Round of Coolangatta Golf

 Golfers should bring their clubs and head to the Coolangatta and Tweed Heads Golf Club to play a round.
-While it is the best course in Cooly, there are other nearby courses, too.
+While it is the best golf course in Cooly, there are other nearby courses, too.

 Broadbeach, just south of Surfers Paradise, is home to a convention center, a casino and gardens.
 Of course, spending time on the beach still ranks as one of the top things to do in Broadbeach.
 For more ideas of what to do in Broadbeach, check recommendations on TripAdvisor.